-The paper focuses on developing an efficient emulator for a series of simulation outputs at \textit{many} coordinates in a PDE system.
-A popular statistical emulator for computer simulations is through Gaussian process (GP) modeling \citep{santner2013design,gramacy2020surrogates}, which provides an accurate approximation to the relationship between simulation output and inputs, with appropriate uncertainty quantification based on its predictive variance; however, the conventional GP is mainly for predicting a scalar output and is not directly applicable to the context of many outputs.
+The paper focuses on developing an efficient emulator for a series of solutions at \textit{many} coordinates in a \textit{PDE boundary value problem}, where the coordinates are fixed across inputs.
+A PDE boundary value problem involves solving a set of PDEs subject to specified conditions at the boundaries of the domain.
+A popular statistical emulator for computer simulations is through Gaussian process (GP) modeling \citep{santner2013design,gramacy2020surrogates}, which provides a flexible approximation to the relationship between simulation output and inputs and quantifies uncertainty through its predictive variance; however, the GP is mainly for predicting a scalar output and is not directly applicable to the context of many outputs.
 One idea is to simultaneously emulate the output at each coordinate separately using independent GPs, which is discussed in \cite{qian2008gaussian}, \cite{conti2010bayesian}, and \cite{lee2011emulation, lee2012mapping}, and another idea is using GPs with a special shared covariance structure \citep{gu2016parallel}.
-These methods, however, cannot naturally provide predictions at \textit{any} coordinates in the domain of interest and do not incorporate the information of mesh node locations into the models.
+However, these methods do not incorporate the information of mesh node locations into their models, making it challenging to provide predictions at \textit{any} coordinates in the domain of interest beyond the mesh coordinates.
 Another idea is to perform dimension reduction to approximate the simulation outputs using basis expansion, such as functional principal component analysis \citep{ramsay2005functional} or Karhunen-Lo\`eve expansion \citep{karhunen1947ueber,loeve1955probability}, and then fit GP models on the coefficients, the number of which is usually much less than the number of outputs.
 The methods adopting this idea include \cite{higdon2008computer}, \cite{rougier2008efficient}, \cite{rougier2009expert}, \cite{marrel2011global}, \cite{mak2017efficient}, and \cite{tan2018gaussian}.
-Such methods, however, achieve the dimension reduction by a \textit{finite} truncation of the basis functions, and the approximation error can introduce additional bias to the predictions.
+Such methods, however, achieve the dimension reduction by a \textit{finite} truncation of the expansion in a function basis, and the approximation error can introduce additional bias to the predictions.